rackspace/php-opencloud/docs/quickref.md

     if ($myserver->status == 'REBOOT')
         die('I waited five minutes and the server did not reboot yet');

-If you want to provide visual feedback while waiting, you can provide a callback function that is passed the server object:
+If you want to display progress messages to provide feedback feedback while waiting, you can provide a callback function that is passed the server object:

     function myProgressMeter($server) {